 - Past-due and future utilities and home heating costs (back to March 13, 2020)

 - Other housing-related costs such as internet and relocation expenses including rental application fees, utility hook-up fees, and security deposits

 What is the application process for NH Emergency Rental Assistance Program?

 - Apply using the online application.
 Call us if you need assistance in completing the application or need a paper application

 - When you apply, we will assist you in identifying the information and documents you need.
-This may include documentation of unemployment, job loss, or hours being reduced, increased expenses, or other COVID-related income hardships.
+This may include documentation of unemployment, job loss, or hours being reduced, increased expenses, or other pandemic-related financial hardships.

-- We will review applications, and once approved, will process payments for expenses to landlords and utilities.
-We will make every effort to process each application as quickly as possible.
+- We will review applications, and once approved, we will process payments.
+These payments are usually made directly to landlords and utility companies.
+We make every effort to process each application as quickly as possible.

 Download the NHERAP Flyer if you would like to share information about this program with others.

-The NHERAP is a federally funded rental assistance program through the Governor's Office for Emergency Relief and Recovery (GOFERR).
-It is administered by New Hampshire Housing Finance Authority (NHFFA), in collaboration with GOFERR and the New Hampshire Community Action Partnership agencies.
+The NH Emergency Rental Assistance Program is a federally funded rental assistance program through the Governor’s Office for Emergency Relief and Recovery (GOFERR).
+It is administered by New Hampshire Housing, in collaboration with GOFERR and the state’s five Community Action Partnership agencies.